Drafty? Don’t Lose Money on Leaky Windows and Doors

 But if you’re looking to really make a big difference in how airtight your home is, you’ll want to install window and door replacements with improved hardware and “low-emissivity glass” (low-E glass).
 Window and door replacements can reduce heat loss by up to 50%!

 With these tips, you could save hundreds of dollars a year on energy – plus, your home will be a more comfortable place to live.
 Nobody wants a home that’s too hot in the summer and too cold in the winter.

-Serving homeowners in Hamilton, St. Catharines, Niagara, Burlington, and Oakville.
+Serving homeowners in Hamilton, St. Catharines, Niagara, and Burlington.